Women in wine – Alice Paillard

 Tell us about La Transmission.

 La Transmission was founded by a group of women who are now in the middle or towards the end of their careers.
 It was established because these women felt the need for such a platform when they were starting out in the champagne industry.
 Its essentially a support system for women coming into it.
-It’s a tribute to the women who founded it initially – Evelyne Boizel, former CEO of Champagne Boizel, Krugs CEO and president Maggie Henriquez, and Anne Malassagne, co-owner of the family-run champagne house A R Lenoble.
+It’s a tribute to the women who founded it initially – Evelyne Boizel, former CEO of Champagne Boizel, Krugs CEO and president Maggie Henriquez, and Anne Malassagne, former owner of Champagne Lenoble.
 The association speaks about champagne in a very integrated manner.
 La Transmission represents different territories, types of producers and generations of women.
 We organise events and have discussions.
 We have common values but different perspectives, which makes it interesting.
 Its a place where we can speak very openly, with no ego, and we work together.

 Our events are designed to appeal to students, particularly those in hospitality and general education.
 Our workshops are small-scale and interactive, with a focus on specific topics like the impact of glass shape on the taste of wine.
 For instance, during the upcoming event, we plan to conduct several workshops, each accommodating around 20 participants.
 It’s not just about the theoretical aspects; we want attendees to experience and engage directly with the subject matter.
 We believe in fostering direct connections and counteracting some misconceptions about the champagne industry.
 We want to emphasise that it’s not just about the product but also about the people behind it.
 That’s why, during our tastings, each of us is present at the tables, engaging with attendees.